techomshivam/public/README.md

-# Welcome to your EzSite project
+# Welcome to your our project

 A clean, modern React template with TypeScript, Vite, TailwindCSS, and ShadCN UI components.
 This template provides a solid foundation for building web applications with best practices in mind.